muhammadAgfian96/OIDv4_ToolKit/README.md

                           |0baea327f06f8afb.txt
                           |...
 ```
-If you have already downloaded the different csv files you can simply put them in the `csv_folder`.
-The script takes automatically care of the download of these files, but if you want to manually download them for whatever reason [here](https://storage.googleapis.com/openimages/web/download.html) you can find them.

-If you interupt the downloading script `ctrl+d` you can always restart it from the last image downloaded.

 ## 2.2 Download multiple classes in a common folder
 This option allows to download more classes, but in a common folder.
 Also the related notations are mixed together with